2006 Indy Japan 300: Race

-The race began on Saturday, April 22, at 1:00 PM local time.
+The race began on Saturday, April 22, at 1:00 p.m. local time.
 Television coverage was provided by ESPN, with Marty Reid serving as the play-by-play commentator and Rusty Wallace and Scott Goodyear serving as race analysts.
 The race was reportedly attended by 78,000 people.
 Rain at the track had finally cleared up, though cloudy skies lowered the air temperatures to 57 F. As the green flag was waved by Bridgestone Corporation CEO Soshi Arakawa, Castroneves began driving away from the field.
 He gradually widened his lead to nearly two seconds over Dixon in the next twenty laps.
 However, Castroneves experienced slight troubles while attempting to put Simmons a lap down, which allowed Wheldon, who passed Dixon for second a few laps prior, to breeze by him and take the lead on lap 25.
 Two laps later, the first caution of the race was flown when Enge's car suffered a mechanical failure and swerved in front of Carpenter, causing the two drivers to collide and crash in turn three.
 Neither driver was injured.
 During the caution period, all of the leaders elected to drive into pit road, and Castroneves retook the lead over Wheldon.
 The green flag was waved again on lap 42, though it only took a handful of seconds for the second caution to be issued.
 Sharp, the 2003 winner of the event, spun out exiting turn four.
 P. J. Chesson was then hit from behind by Simmons, sending Chesson spinning hard into the inside wall.
 Simmons had also lost control of his car, spinning directly into the path of Sharp's car.
 The collision sent Simmons' car rolling down the front straightaway before landing on all four tires.
 All three drivers were unhurt.

 Hélio Castroneves (pictured in 2012) led all but 16 laps and won the race.